-On July 12, 2022, we entered into the 2022 LPC Purchase Agreement with Lincoln Park, and we issued and sold to Lincoln Park 0.7 million shares of our common stock as a commitment fee in connection with entering into the 2022 LPC Purchase Agreement, with the total value of \$0.3 million.
-Through December 31, 2022, we issued an additional 6.5 million shares of common stock to Lincoln Park at an average price of \$0.30 per share, for a total value of \$2.0 million.
-For additional information regarding the 2022 LPC Purchase Agreement, see Note 16 "Stockholders Equity" in the notes to our audited consolidated financial statements included elsewhere in this report.
+On July 12, 2022, we entered into the 2022 LPC Purchase Agreement with Lincoln Park, and we issued and sold to Lincoln Park 0.05 million shares of our common stock as a commitment fee in connection with entering into the 2022 LPC Purchase Agreement, with the total value of \$0.3 million.
+Through December 31, 2023 we issued an additional 0.78 million shares of common stock to Lincoln Park at an average price of \$3.97 per share, for a total proceeds value of \$3.1 million since entering into the Purchase Agreement.
+For additional information regarding the 2022 LPC Purchase Agreement, see Note 14 "Stockholders Equity" in the notes to our audited condensed consolidated financial statements included elsewhere in this report.